 The Best Shared Hosting Plan For Most

-Shared hosting should revolve around simplicity.
+Shared hosting revolves around simplicity.
 Hostinger makes getting started supremely easy.
 They make it no big deal if you’re inexperienced, a first-timer, or just someone who needs hosting in a hurry.
 The set up leaves you with no surprises on what to do next.

-You also get 24/7/365 support at your fingertips.
-When you need help, you know it’s there for you.
-With Hostinger, the complicated steps that usually accompany creating a website are gone.
-And it all comes at an eminently affordable price.
+You get 24/7/365 support at your fingertips.
+With Hostinger, the complicated steps usually accompanied with creating a website are gone.
+And it all comes at an affordable price.

 The 7 Best Shared Hosting Plans to Consider:

 - DreamHost – Best risk-free hosting plan under $5

 - GreenGeeks – Best for unlimited email, disk space, and domains

 - Bluehost – Best for easily building gorgeous WordPress sites

 - InMotion Hosting – Best for giving you the fastest website from day one

 - SiteGround – Best for customer support you can brag about